What are Undergraduate Teaching Grants?

 Congratulations to those who were recently selected for awards!

 Department: Educational Psychology

 Title: Improving Collaborative Learning Practices in an Academic Preparation Course

 Title: Collaborative Coaching: Helping Students Apply Theory and Research to Assess the power of Collaboration in Entrepreneurial Ventures

 Department: Communication Studies

-Title: Moving from Large Class Group Work to Succesful Collaborative Teams
+Title: Moving from Large Class Group Work to Successful Collaborative Teams

 Department: CMHC/UHC and Theater and Dance

 Title: Fostering Inclusive Conversations on Campus: Experiential Learning for the Prevention of Interpersonal Violence through Performance-Based Learning